JoshuaTheEngineer/DodoToDo/README.md

 4. Using Bundle and each note item's FAB btn to configure saving each Edit note.

 5. Use above configuration with Bundle and Fab button to add a note.

+6. To delete a note, it's a similar process except you use DAO's deleteNote method